AdamTuraj/AT25/README.md

 - Aerodynamic elements that work and are CFD optimized
 - Double Wishbone suspension
-- RWD with one sensored brushless motors
+- AWD with one sensored brushless motors
+- Braking with the electric motor
 - Mostly made of plastic with the exception of:
   - Gearing in the diffs
   - The electronic parts